clementsoubrier/AFM_pipeline_paper_code/README.md

 # AFM pipeline

-This repository contains the code used for the paper ...
+This repository contains the code used for the paper "Quantifying the organization and dynamics of M. smegmatis morphology from Long-Term Time-Lapse Atomic Force Microscopy".
 This is a simplified version of the Github repository https://github.com/clementsoubrier/AFM-pipeline.

 ## Description
 'main_run' enables to run the whole pipelines on different datasets